E-ZPass Tolling Lacks Pair-Settled Architecture

 Where the Adoption Path Goes

-The patent positions the pair-settled architecture at exactly where U.S. tolling evolution demands.
-E-ZPass's competitive position benefits from adopting the architectural layer ahead of full-replacement infrastructure competitive pressure.
+The matched-pair primitive positions the pair-settled architecture at exactly the point where U.S. tolling evolution demands a new layer.
+E-ZPass's competitive and political position benefits from adopting the architectural layer ahead of full-replacement infrastructure pressure from federal mobility programs, state-level vehicle-miles-traveled pilots, and private mobility-as-a-service operators that will otherwise route around the existing tolling consortium rather than integrate with it.